cohenpentland/Jaydo-construction-School-project/README.md

-🏗️ Jaydo Construction School Project web application simulating construction project workflows, inspired by real-world companies like Jaydo.
+🏗️ Jaydo Construction School Project visual basic application simulating construction project workflows, inspired by real-world companies like Jaydo.
 Built to learn and showcase front end development and database integration.

 📘 About the Project